Red Terror I World War I, I Wars of Independence

 Located in the historical center of Gulbene, opposite the Gulbene Evangelical Lutheran Church.

-A memorial sculpture can be seen.
+A memorial sculpture is visible.

 Cattle wagon used for deportations – museum at Skrunda train station